blackpuppy/docs/en/views.rst

 .. versionadded:: 2.1

 If you want to use a layout that exists in a plugin, you can use :term:`plugin syntax`.
-For example to use the contact layout from the Contacts plugin::
+For example, to use the contact layout from the Contacts plugin::

     class UsersController extends AppController {